irenealgi/irenealegre.com/unmortgage.md

 ## Increasing My Ownership

 - The current ownership level (starts out with a minimum of 5%)
-- Property valuation (This happens 4 times a year)
+- Property valuation (this happens 4 times a year)
 - Property valuation history
 - If I want to make one-off staircasing payment
 - Or arrange regular staircasing payment